mriyann/DocAssist-Building-Intelligent-Medical-Decision-Support-System/README.md

 	Validated the correlation between the features and the Output column, visualizing it using a heatmap.

+Description of design choices
+	Implemented Random Forest, Logistic Regression and SVM models and found as the highest accuracy achieved is by Random Forest model

+	To Maximize data usage and reduce overfitting cross validation has been performed on the dataset

+	Grid Search has been performed as to validate the most accurate and sufficient Machine learning Model and hyperparameters for better model performance

-Description of design choices and Performance evaluation of the model 	Imported the KNN Classifier algorithm and set the following parameters:
+Performance evaluation of the model
+	Imported the Random Forest Classifier algorithm and set the following parameters:
-•	Nearest neighbours: 5
+•	creterion: entropy
+•	max_depth: 10
-•	Metric: Manhattan
+•	min_samples_leaf: 1
-•	Weights: Distance
+•	min_samples_split: 2
-•	Leaf size: 50
-•	n_jobs: None
+•	n_estimator: 100

 	Fit the data into the model and made predictions on the dataset.

-	Imported the Accuracy Score, Confusion Matrix, and Classification Report to evaluate the model's accuracy and performance.
+	Imported the Accuracy Score, Confusion Matrix, f1_score, recall_score, precision_score and Classification Report to evaluate the model's performance.

-	Achieved an Accuracy Score of 75.62% after tuning the hyperparameters.
+	Achieved an Accuracy Score of 78% and F1 Score of 83% after tuning the hyperparameters.

 Model Interpretability Report